jvalue/jayvee/rfc/0000-rfc-template.md

 | Responsible | `github-tag` | <!-- TODO: assign yourself as main driver of this RFC -->
 <!--
   Status Overview:
   - DRAFT: The RFC is not ready for a review and currently under change.
+Feel free to already ask for feedback on the structure and contents at this stage.
   - DISCUSSION: A merge request was opened to discuss the RFC.
   - ACCEPTED: The merge request was accepted.
 Create issues to prepare implementation of the RFC.
   - REJECTED: The merge request was rejected.
 If another revision emerges, switch to status DRAFT.